-Cannon Rocks is situated 130 km North of Port Elizabeth on the East Coast of South Africa.
+Cannon Rocks is 130 km North East of Qgeberha / Port Elizabeth on the East Coast of South Africa

-The whole Cape Padrone to Diaz cross area is also full of middens.
+The whole area from Cape Padrone to Diaz cross is also full of middens.

 Middens are remnants left by the original migrating beach tribes now long gone.

 The Woody Cape area which is West of Cannon Rocks falls under the Addo National Park.
 With thick forest, beach bush, cliffs and massive sand dunes, it is a spectacular sight and a perfect place to witness nature in its wild state.

 Activities in Cannon Rocks